Social Media Is Bad for Artists (And We All Know It)

 And on the next platform, you will have to start all over.

 So I recommend to anyone having your efforts spread out.
-Have a homepage that will outlast any platform and start building an email list from early on.
-Only this way you can take your subscribers with you, whatever platform comes next.
+Have a website that will outlast any platform and start building an email list from early on.

 Will you support my journey away from social media and become part of my community?